lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 ### One-time setup: constructor()

-When Lit encounters a `DirectiveResult` in an expression for the first time, it will construct an instance of the corresponding directive class, causing its constructor and any class field initializers to run:
+When Lit encounters a `DirectiveResult` in an expression for the first time, it will construct an instance of the corresponding directive class (causing the directive's constructor and any class field initializers to run):

 ```ts
 class MaxDirective extends Directive {